Caprasius of Agen

 Saint Caprasius of Agen (Saint Caprais) is venerated as a Christian martyr and saint of the fourth century.
-Relics associated with him were discovered at Agen in the fifth century.
+Relics associated with him were discovered at Agen in south-west France in the fifth century.
 Local legends dating from the 14th century make him the first bishop of Agen, though, as Alban Butler writes, the only evidence to support his existence is the dedication of a church to him in the 6th century.

 During the 9th century, his cult was fused with that of Saint Faith and Alberta of Agen, also associated with Agen.
 His cult was also fused with that of Primus and Felician, who are called Caprasius' brothers.